ni/nimi-python/docs/nidmm/functions.rst

     Configures the A, B, and C parameters for a custom thermistor.

-    :param thermistor_a: Specifies the Steinhart-Hart A coefficient for thermistor scaling when Thermistor Type is set to Custom in the :py:func:`nidmm.configure_thermistor_type` function.
-The default is
+    :param thermistor_a: Specifies the Steinhart-Hart A coefficient for thermistor scaling when Thermistor Type is set to Custom in the niDMM\_ConfigureThermistorType function.
+The default is 1.0295e-3 (44006).
-        1.0295e-3 (44006).
     :type thermistor_a: ViReal64
-    :param thermistor_b: Specifies the Steinhart-Hart B coefficient for thermistor scaling when Thermistor Type is set to Custom in the :py:func:`nidmm.configure_thermistor_type` function.
-The default is
+    :param thermistor_b: Specifies the Steinhart-Hart B coefficient for thermistor scaling when Thermistor Type is set to Custom in the niDMM\_ConfigureThermistorType function.
+The default is 2.391e-4 (44006).
-        2.391e-4 (44006).
     :type thermistor_b: ViReal64
-    :param thermistor_c: Specifies the Steinhart-Hart C coefficient for thermistor scaling when Thermistor Type is set to Custom in the :py:func:`nidmm.configure_thermistor_type` function.
-The default is
+    :param thermistor_c: Specifies the Steinhart-Hart C coefficient for thermistor scaling when Thermistor Type is set to Custom in the niDMM\_ConfigureThermistorType function.
+The default is 1.568e-7 (44006).
-        1.568e-7 (44006).
     :type thermistor_c: ViReal64